tranquilit/WAPT-Documentation/source/wapt-replication/index.rst

 Replicating repositories and working with multiple repositories
 ===============================================================

-Large infrastructure with remote sites and subsidiaries sometimes requires services to be replicated locally to avoid bandwidth congestion.
+Large organizations with remote sites and subsidiaries sometimes require services to be replicated locally to avoid bandwidth congestion.

 .. figure:: repository_header.png
     :align: center